MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 ### <a name="retrycycle"></a>Retry intervals

-When a task's main codeunit or failure codeunit enters the retry flow, it is rerun at approximately the following intervals as long as the error persists.
+When a task's main codeunit or failure codeunit enters the retry flow, it's rerun at approximately the following intervals as long as the error persists.
 The number of retires and the intervals are different for [!INCLUDE[prod_short](includes/prod_short.md)] online and on-premises.

 **Online**